scattercat-123/Printopus/Printopus-Journey.md

 First, I needed to design the 4040 Extrusions!
 Luckily I found them on GrabCAD.
 Now I will make the Frame

-Yeah i had to watch so many tutorials and i was doing everything manually debugging a lot.
-Now i realized how bad am i :( .
-But i stil made it!
+Yeah, I had to watch so many tutorials and I was doing everything manually debugging a lot.
+Now I realize how bad I am :(.
+But I still made it!

 <img src="https://cdn.hack.pet/slackcdn/95f72af7ebec8d8711e66eded6e18ea1.png">

+## Day 8 to 11 (20 to 23rd Feb 2025) Sorry to lazy to write everything!
+## Total time 3 Hours !!!
+1 Hour Everyday

+I worked on the cad files everyday and since i am a noob in fusion it took me some time to make the finl result of the frame with the heated!